bitsofinfo/kubernetes-vs-swarm/README.md

 DO NOT enable the *"Deploy Docker Stacks to Kubernetes by Default"* option

+You've done `swarm init` on your local Docker

 ## Example

 ### Prep the NGINX doc root volumes